jasp-stats/jaspDescriptives/inst/help/Descriptives.md

   - Label outliers: Optionally, the outliers are labelled.
 Outliers are based on the interquartile range (IQR), i.e., [25th percentile] - 1.5 × IQR and [75th percentile] + 1.5 × IQR.
   - Color: Displays in color.
     - Has selectable boxplot, violin, and jitter elements for displaying the distribution of the data.
+- Likert plots: Works only for nominal and ordinal variables.
+Displays a horizontally stacked bar plot, generating a new bar for every additional variable added.
+  - Adjustable font size for vertical axis: Controls the font size of variable names on the vertical axis.
+By default, the normal font size is used, three more sizes are available.
+- Pareto plots: Works only for nominal and ordinal variables.
+Displays an ordered descending frequency distribution.
+By default, a cumulative line is added indicating the proportional contribution of each factor/level within the variable.
+  - Parteo rule: Draws two additonal lines, one vertically and one horizontally, that intersect and stop at the height of the input number.

 ### Statistics
 - Central Tendency (only for continuous variables):